 This amendment was issued to clarify the definition of an accounting estimate and distinction from an accounting policy.
 The distinction is important, as changes in accounting policies are accounted for retrospectively, while changes in accounting estimates are accounted for prospectively.
 The amendment is aimed to reduce the diversity of application in practice.
-This amendment will be effective for the Cooperative on November 1, 2023.
-The Co-operative is evaluating the impact, if any, of the amendment. iii.
-Amendment to IAS 37 - Onerous Contracts - Cost of Fulfilling a Contract
+This amendment will be effective for the Co-operative on November 1, 2023.
+The Co-operative is evaluating the impact, if any, of the amendment.

+iii.
+Amendments to IAS 1 - Disclosure of Accounting Policy